Crypto Tax: The Accountant's Guide

 Of course, most clients aren't dealing with single units of cryptocurrency - if only it were that simple!
 The majority hold multiple assets and as such will need to follow an allowable accounting method to calculate their cost basis.
 Permissible accounting methods vary depending on where you live, but some of the most common include:

 Crypto cost basis is calculated on the assumption that the first crypto sold is the first crypto bought.
 Widely used, benefits long-term holdings & a bull market.
-FIFO is the preferred accounting method in Australia, the USA and many countries in Europe.
+First In, First Out (FIFO) is the preferred accounting method in Australia, the USA, and many countries in Europe.

 Crypto cost basis is calculated on the assumption that the first crypto sold is the last crypto bought.
 Results in lower taxable profits, better suited to crypto businesses.